(Full time) 2022 start

 If you're unsure about the application process, contact the admissions team for help.

-As part of your application, you will need to choose three research projects, listed in priority order and identified by their project number.
-The list will be made available via a link which will be published on this page before the Christmas break on 18/12/20
+As part of your application you will need to choose three research projects, listed in priority order and and identified by the stated supervisor(s).
+The list will be made available via a link which will be published on this page before the Christmas break.

 The deadline for applications is usually in June each year.